 New York City’s plethora of co-ops and condos means interested buyers should be aware of each one’s peculiarities when it comes to accessing a mortgage.

 A co-op board may put you through the ringer, with financial disclosures and a strict vetting process.
 This may give the lender greater confidence.
 However, not all banks grant mortgages for a co-op.
-Furthermore, the co-op building may not allow any mortgage, or allow you to finance only a certain percentage of the purchase price (e.g. only 50% of the price).
+Furthermore, the co-op building may not allow any mortgage or allow you to finance only a certain percentage of the purchase price (e.g., only 50% of the price).

 It is easier to obtain a mortgage to purchase a condo than it is for a co-op.
 On the condo side, you should also look at the building’s characteristics.
 As we noted previously, if more than 50% of the condo units are investors, banks are more reluctant to lend.
 A high vacancy rate and percentage of owners who are delinquent results in lenders being more skittish.
-If a single investor owns a large number of units (e.g. 10%), lenders may turn down your mortgage application.
+If a single investor owns a large number of units (e.g., 10%), lenders may turn down your mortgage application.

 Not so fast

 Just because you have been pre-approved for a mortgage does not mean you will automatically get the loan.
 The lender will also check the co-op or condo building’s finances.
 Following guidelines from the Federal National Mortgage Association (FNMA, or Fannie Mae), the institution will determine whether or not the building is a safe investment.
 This includes an examination of the building’s reserves (10% of revenue is the guideline), any legal issues (if there is pending litigation, a bank will almost certainly not extend you a mortgage), and commercial space occupying more than 20% of the building’s square footage.
-We previously mentioned a potential issue if one person owns more than 10% of the shares or units due to fear of putting too much of the property’s future in the hands in a single person.
+We previously mentioned a potential issue if one person owns more than 10% of the shares or units due to fear of putting too much of the property’s future in the hands of a single person.
 If it is new construction, at least 70% of the apartments should be in contract to pass muster with Fannie Mae.

 These types of problems are discovered during the attorney review process.
 You can also do some of your homework beforehand by asking your buyer’s broker to see a copy of the financials, however.
 He or she might also be able to tell you about the presence of other issues.